amphibian/store-beanstream/readme.md

 Third-party payment gateways are added to Expresso Store by activating the add-on's extension.
 Beanstream Payment Gateway for Store also includes a module which must be installed alongside the extension in order to support Interac Online payments and the Legato.js tokenization process.

-Simply upload the `store_beanstream` folder to you `/system/expressionengine/third_party` folder, then activate both the module and extension.
+Simply upload the `store_beanstream` folder to your `/system/expressionengine/third_party` folder, then activate both the module and extension.

 ## Configuration